benjaminp/six/documentation/index.rst

         def test(self):
             six.assertCountEqual(self, (1, 2), [2, 1])

+Note these functions are only available on Python 2.7 or later.

 .. function:: assertCountEqual()

    Alias for :meth:`~py3:unittest.TestCase.assertCountEqual` on Python 3 and :meth:`~py2:unittest.TestCase.assertItemsEqual` on Python 2.
-This method is only available on Python 2.7 and later.

 .. function:: assertRaisesRegex()